 My 2018 book total reached 53 books, but I read 12 of those during September’s 30-day challenge to read 10 or more in 30 days.
 In 2019 I want to read a book a week for a total of 52 books.
 At least one-quarter of them I want to be novels.
 Most of the books I read in 2018 were nonfiction, self-help, personal growth and development, or business books.

 But I noticed during September that I really enjoyed reading the novel on the list (Do You Realize, by Kevin Kuhn), and there are a few authors whose series I’m following and the next books are coming out in 2019.

 I also want to start and finish at least four online courses.
-I have a plethora from which to choose, thanks to the Work-at-Home School (access the free Work-at-Home Summit here!), and I want to give myself enough time with each course to absorb all it has to offer and then implement what I’ve learned into my daily life, my business, or my day job.
+I have a plethora from which to choose, thanks to the Work-at-Home School (access the free Work Your Way Summit here!), and I want to give myself enough time with each course to absorb all it offers and then implement what I’ve learned into my daily life, my business, or my day job.

 I wrote 52,000 words during NaNoWriMo 2018 and then upped my word-count goal to 75,000 before I will consider my book beefy enough to begin self-editing.